Mina de Maza [Matzah Pie]

 Recipes for matzah lasagna or matzah pies are common in American Jewish cookbooks, but these foods are not inventions of the American Jewish kitchen.
-Throughout the Mediterranean, Turkish Minas, Italian Scacchi, and Greek Pitas--all layered dishes similar to lasagna--have been prepared for at least a thousand years using matzah for dough during Passover.
-The following is a variation of the classic Turkish Mina and a meatless Scacchi.
+Throughout the Mediterranean, Turkish minas, Italian scacchi, and Greek pitas – all layered dishes similar to lasagna – have been prepared for at least a thousand years, substituting matzah for dough during Passover.
+The following is a variation of the classic Turkish mina and a meatless scacchi.

 - Preheat oven to 350°F.

 - Lightly grease a 13" x 9" pan with the additional butter.
 Set aside.